MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Rahul Rade, Seyed-Mohsen Moosavi-Dezfooli. *ICLR 2022*
   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Towards Robust Dataset Learning. [[paper]](https://arxiv.org/abs/2211.10752)
+  - Yihan Wu, Xinda Li, Florian Kerschbaum, Heng Huang, Hongyang Zhang.
+  - Key Word: Adversarial Robustness; Dataset Distillation.
+  - <details><summary>Digest</summary> We study the problem of learning a robust dataset such that any classifier naturally trained on the dataset is adversarially robust.
+Such a dataset benefits the downstream tasks as natural training is much faster than adversarial training, and demonstrates that the desired property of robustness is transferable between models and data.
+We propose a principled, tri-level optimization to formulate the robust dataset learning problem.
+We show that, under an abstraction model that characterizes robust vs. non-robust features, the proposed method provably learns a robust dataset.

 - Diagnostics for Deep Neural Networks with Automated Copy/Paste Attacks. [[paper]](https://arxiv.org/abs/2211.10024) [[code]](https://github.com/thestephencasper/snafue)
   - Stephen Casper, Kaivalya Hariharan, Dylan Hadfield-Menell.